zeehio/podman/docs/source/markdown/options/uidmap.container.md

 | 1                     | $FIRST_RANGE_ID        | $FIRST_RANGE_LENGTH |
 | 1+$FIRST_RANGE_LENGTH | $SECOND_RANGE_ID       | $SECOND_RANGE_LENGTH|

-By default providing **--uidmap** or **-gidmap** replaces the whole mapping.
+By default, providing either **--uidmap** or **--gidmap** replaces the whole mapping.
+If only one of those two options is given, the other one is copied by default.
+If only one value of the two needs to be changed, both values should be provided.

-If only one of those two are given, by default the other one is copied, so if you want to change only one of the two, you should provide both.
+At times it may be desired that a specific host group needs to be mapped that has already been subordinated within_/etc/subgid without specifying the rest of the mapping when running as rootless.
+This can be done by passing **--gidmap=+*container_gid*:*@host_gid*:1**.
+This uses the *+* sign to extend the default mapping and not replace it.
+It also uses the *@* sign to specify that the mapping refers to the host namespace, the parent of the intermediate namespace.
+For instance, If the user belongs to the group 1002 and that group is subordinated to that user with `usermod --add-subgids 1002-1002 $USER`, that group can be mapped into the container with: **--gidmap=+10000:@1002:1**.
+If this mapping is combined with the option, **--group-add=keep-groups**, the user in the container will belong to group 10000, and files belonging to group 1002 in the host will appear as being owned by group 10000 inside the container.

 Even if a user does not have any subordinate UIDs in  _/etc/subuid_, **--uidmap** can be used to map the normal UID of the user to a